project-trident/trident-website/hugo-site/content/information/heritage.md

 TrueOS provides the OpenRC system for managing services on the OS in place of the "legacy" RC system currently used on FreeBSD.
 This difference is most notable in a few key ways:

 * Faster bootup - OpenRC starts up services much faster and with better dependency handling than FreeBSD.
-* Better status reporting - the `rc-status` utility provides an instant look of all the services on your system and their current status.
+* Better status reporting.
+The `rc-status` utility provides an instant look at all system services and their current status.
 * Service files are located in "[/usr/local]/etc/init.d" rather than "[/usr/local]/etc/rc.d"
 * Some services have different names: "dhcpcd" instead of "dhclient", "network" instead of "netif"
 * Many OpenRC services are "multiplexed" for individual device/profile management